splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 ##### 3. A tour of the Splunk Observability User Interface

-A walkthrough of the various components of Splunk Observability Cloud showing you how to easily navigate the 5 main components:- **Infrastructure, RUM, APM, Logs, and Synthetics**.
+A walkthrough of the various components of Splunk Observability Cloud showing you how to easily navigate the 5 main components:- **APM, RUM, Log Observer, Synthetics and Infrastructure**.

 ##### 4. Using the Online Boutique Website to create traffic